javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 ### For, while

 For a loop, every iteration has a separate Lexical Environment.
-If a variable is declared in `for`, then it's also local to that Lexical Environment:
+If a variable is declared in `for(let ...)`, then it's also in there:

 ```js run
 for (let i = 0; i < 10; i++) {